Tired of ads?

-Sunset Towers is a new apartment building owned by the Westing Estate that's luxurious, stylish... and totally empty.
+Sunset Towers is a new apartment building on Lake Michigan owned by the Westing Estate that's luxurious, stylish... and totally empty.
 So far.

-Barney Northrup selects tenants for the apartments who are families, professionals, and secret-keepers: Grace, Jake, Angela, and Turtle Wexler; Mr., Madame, and Doug Hoo; George, Catherine, Chris, and Theo Theodorakis; Judge Ford, Crow, Sydelle Pulaski, and Flora Baumbach.
-The narrator reveals that one tenant steals, one sets off bombs, and one isn't even supposed to be there in the first place.
+Barney Northrup selects tenants for the apartments who are families, professionals and secret-keepers: Grace, Jake, Angela and Turtle Wexler; Mr. James Shin Hoo, Madame Hoo and Doug Hoo; George, Catherine, Chris and Theo Theodorakis; Judge J.J.
+Ford, Berthe Erica Crow, Sydelle Pulaski and Flora Baumbach.
+The narrator reveals that one tenant steals, one sets off bombs and one isn't even supposed to be there in the first place.

 Huh.
 What could possibly go wrong?

 The tenants all move in that September.
 On Halloween, Turtle Wexler is dared to go into the Westing house, where she sees a dead body.
-The next morning, she reads the obituary for Sam Westing, of the Westing estate and Westing Paper Products, in the newspaper.
-Sixteen people, including most of the Sunset Towers tenants, are named as heirs in the will and are called to the reading of the will; they have to define their positions in life in order to show up.
-The other people called in are Otis Amber, the delivery boy; Dr. Deere, Angela Wexler's fiancé; and Sandy McSouthers, the doorman.
+The next day , she reads the obituary for Samuel W. Westing, of the Westing estate and Westing Paper Products, in the newspaper.
+Sixteen people, including most of the Sunset Towers tenants, are named as heirs in the will and are called to the reading of the will.
+They have to define their positions in life in order to show up.
+The other people called in are Otis Amber, the delivery boy; Dr. Denton Deere, Angela Wexler's fiancé; and Sandy McSouthers, the doorman.

-At the reading (led by Ed Plum) the will reveals that Westing was murdered... and that one of the heirs is the culprit.
+At the reading (led by Ed Plum), the will reveals that Sam Westing was murdered... and that one of the Westing heirs is the culprit.
 The heirs are all divided into teams (eight pairs of two) and given clues to solve the murder, along with $10,000.
 The winner will inherit Westing's estate.

 People are reminded that it's not what clues they have, it's what clues they don't have that will really matter.
 Sydelle makes a shorthand copy of the will.
 Turtle thinks the will means they should play the stock market.

 Back at Sunset Towers, they're snowed in.
 People are working on their clues.
 Everyone's nice to Sydelle until her copy of the will is lost.
-The judge throws a party for the heirs, where they're all suspicious and spy on one another.
+Judge Ford throws a party for the heirs, where they're all suspicious and spy on one another.

 The morning after the party, some heirs meet in the coffee shop to go over their clues, and Sydelle gets her copy of the will back.
 A bomb goes off.
 No one's hurt, but it's super-scary.
 Over the phone, the judge hires a private investigator whose voice sounds awfully familiar.

-Later that day, all the heirs are having dinner in the Chinese restaurant on the fifth floor when a second bomb goes off.
-This time Sydelle's hurt and taken to the hospital (they're not snowed in anymore).
+Later that day, all the heirs are having dinner in the Chinese restaurant on the fifth floor that Mr. Hoo runs.
+Suddenly, a second bomb goes off.
+This time, unlike the first bomb, there are injuries.
+Sydelle's hurt and taken to the hospital (they're not snowed in anymore).
 Angela visits her there and wonders about what she's doing with her life, and then discovers someone has anonymously given her two more clues.

-The judge and Sandy keep doing research, while Theo and Doug spy on Otis.
+Judge Ford and Sandy the doorman keep doing research, while Theo and Doug spy on Otis.
 The heirs receive messages to go to another will reading that Saturday night.
 In the meantime, they have to state their life positions again.
-Dr. Deere takes Chris for a new medical treatment, Angela gets more clues from an anonymous source, and the judge and Sandy realize that Sydelle is there by mistake.
-Theo causes a lab explosion, and then discovers that Otis and Crow work at a soup kitchen.
+Dr. Deere takes Chris Theodorakis for a new medical treatment, Angela gets more clues from an anonymous source and the judge and Sandy realize that Sydelle is there by mistake.
+Theo causes a lab explosion, and then discovers that Otis and Berthe Erica Crow (the cleaning woman) work at a soup kitchen.

 Turtle sets off a fourth bomb in the elevator and she burns her precious braid.
 She confesses to all the bombings, and is taken to meet with the judge.
 The judge figures out that Turtle was just protecting Angela, the real bomber.
 Meanwhile, at the hospital, Angela and Sydelle put all their clues together and figure out that they point to one word: "America."